 - What logo file formats does Mojomox support?Mojomox lets you download a vector PDF of your main logo.
 For all automatically created logos below the main logo at the top, you can download hi-res png files with a transparent background.
 The avatar logo has a colored background and can be used for profile images, for example in an email or Instagram account.

 - What’s the logo, graphics, and font licensing?You can use all logos and marketing assets to your liking in any way.
 The images in the templates are from Pexels and free to use; you can find more info in the photo credits in the footer section.
 Our fonts can be used on your website in the same way that Google fonts are used.
 You cannot download our fonts to use in other apps outside of Mojomox.
 Email us at firstname.lastname@example.org if you would like to purchase a specific font style.

 - What’s the cancellation time for subscriptions?
-We bill monthly.
+We bill annually.
 You can cancel your subscription at any time before the next payment by going to your account and choosing Subscription Details, or by sending us an email.